 This is an example of how focusing on the feeling of the muscle can backfire on the joint.

-Same flexibility training principle applies to every joint in your body.
-You need to focus on joint motion through their full range of natural, safe motion but no more.
+The same flexibility training principle applies to every joint in your body.
+It would be best to focus on joint motion through their full range of natural, safe motion but no more.

-By trying to move the joint beyond their range, to “feel” the muscle, you will hurt the joint.
-While your flexibility exercises pay attention to a specific joint you are trying to move, understand its range of motion and stay within that range.
+By trying to move the joint beyond their range, you will hurt the joint to “feel” the muscle.
+While your flexibility exercises, pay attention to a specific joint you are trying to move, understand its range of motion, and stay within that range.